icatana/GetAndCleanDataAssignment/CodeBook.md

 # Code Book - Getting And Cleaning Data

 ## Objective
-This code book describes the variables, the data, and any transformations or work that you performed to clean up the data from the original data set described here below.
+This code book describes the variables, the data, and any transformations or work performed to clean up the data from the original data set described here below.

 ## Data Set and Variables